Get insider access

 Notable Mentions

-• Logitech G PRO X SUPERLIGHT 2: The Logitech G PRO X SUPERLIGHT 2 is a high-end gaming mouse and a close competitor to the Razer Viper V2 Pro.
-Its symmetrical shape is a bit more accommodating to a wider range of hand sizes and grip types, and it has a higher maximum polling rate of 2,000Hz out of the box.
-It fails to deliver the same overall sensor performance as the Viper V2 Pro.
-It also doesn't feel as sturdy, and its stock mouse feet don't glide as smoothly.
+• Logitech G PRO X SUPERLIGHT 2: The Logitech G PRO X SUPERLIGHT 2 is a close competitor to the Razer Viper V3 Pro.
+Its symmetrical shape is a bit more accommodating to a wider range of hand sizes and grip types.
+That said, it doesn't feel as sturdy, and its stock mouse feet don't glide as smoothly.
 See our review

 Recent Updates